• Skip to main content

 Sky View Grand Canyon Menu

-Sky View offers American favorites like burgers, chicken bowls, and fries.
-There are salads, too, and a kid’s menu featuring classics like grilled cheese sandwiches.
+Sky View offers American favorites like burgers, sandwiches, and fries.
+There are salads, too, and a kid’s menu featuring classics like grilled cheese.

 Please keep in mind that although this is the current menu, Sky View often updates its offerings.
 So items listed below may be subject to change.